 Equipment and Assistive Technology - Making the NDIS work for you

-The NDIS provides funding for these various pieces of equipment, but because the NDIS organises funding in different ways, it can be a particularly tricky area to get your head around.
-This article provides you some more clarity around the topic and shares some handy tips to help you get the equipment you need - and how to get funding for maintenance and repairment.
+The NDIS provides funding for these various pieces of equipment in different ways, so it can be a particularly tricky area to get your head around.
+In this article we provide some clarity and share some handy tips to help you get the equipment you need - and how to get funding for maintenance and repairment.

 How can the NDIS fund my equipment?